okta/okta.github.io/_source/_posts/2018-07-03-deploy-vue-app-aws.md

 **Note:** Make sure to use HTTPS when entering your CloudFront URL.

-{% img blog/vue-aws/aws-vue-13.png alt:"Okta Application Settings" width:"800" %}{: .center-image }
+{% img blog/vue-aws/aws-vue-13.png alt:"Okta Application Settings" width:"710" %}{: .center-image }

 Take note of your “Client ID” at the bottom of the “General” tab as you will need it to configure your app.

-## Add Secure Authentication to your App
+## Add Secure Authentication to Your App

 Okta has a handy Vue component to handle all the heavy lifting of integrating with their services.
 To install the Okta Vue SDK, run the following command: